 With Star Wars: The Last Jedi hitting theaters next month and Fantasy Flight Games’ Star Wars: Legion, a “miniatures game of infantry battles in the Star Wars galaxy,” due to be released in the first-quarter of 2018 (or perhaps even earlier), it’s safe to say that licensed Star Wars games are poised to capture an ever larger piece of the tabletop wargaming pie.

 To tide everyone over until Fantasy Flight Games delivers its first batch of sweet, proprietary, jumbo-sized Star Wars: Legion miniatures, we thought it might be fun to look back a couple of decades, to a time when Star Wars wargaming miniatures were made of lead and measured a diminutive 25mm.

-We’re talking of course about Star Wars Miniatures Battles by West End Games, which won the 1991 Origins Award for Best Miniatures Rules.
+We’re talking of course about Star Wars Miniatures Battles (paid link) by West End Games, which won the 1991 Origins Award for Best Miniatures Rules.
 Star Wars Miniatures Battles is a squad-based, D6 wargaming system, for armies ranging roughly between six and 60 miniatures.